CNMAT/OpenSoundControl.org/spec-1_0-examples.md

       40 (@)  b5 (µ)  b2 (”)  2d (-)

-#### []{#bundledispatchorder} Order of Invocation of OSC Methods matched by OSC Messages in an OSC Bundle
+## []{#bundledispatchorder} Order of Invocation of OSC Methods matched by OSC Messages in an OSC Bundle

-Suppose an OSC Servers\' OSC Address Space includes methods with the following\
+Suppose an OSC Servers' OSC Address Space includes methods with the following OSC Addresses:
-OSC Addresses:

 -   /first/this/one
 -   /second/1